Sanmargar/sdtt/README.md

-SDTT  - Sanmargar Data Transformation Tools
+## SDTT  - Sanmargar Data Transformation Tools
 This is a plugins for Pentaho Data Integration that allows validate polish tax and personal number.
-It contains four steps
+It contains four steps:

 * PESEL Validator - validate, extract birth date and gender
 * NIP Validator - validate, extract Tax Office name